redfoxofwealden/quenington-wildlife-park/README.md

 ![footer as displayed on mobile devices](READme/qwp-footer.png)

 For screen widths of 800 pixels or more for devices like laptops and desktops, the menu items are arranged horizontally as shown below.
-Also the footer is fixed to the bottom viewport in the browser.
+Also the footer is fixed to the bottom of the screen in the browser.

 ![footer as displayed on desktop devices](READme/qwp-footer-desktop.png)